Divepit/3d-vision-sugical-data-collection-interaction-package/README.md

 # Running separate nodes

-This package contains two nodes, one to execute a trajectory and bring the end effector to a desired location while looking at the target and a second node that lets us select a new coordinate for the target:
+This package contains two nodes, one to execute a trajectory and bring the end effector to a desired location while looking at the target and a second node that lets us select a new coordinate for the target.

+If you already launched the included launchfile mentioned above, you do not need to launch these nodes again, they are already in the launch file.
+You can however, call their services as explained in the secions below.

 ## Trajectory execution node